Javier Zanetti

-He started his career in Argentina, first with Talleres, and then Banfield.
+Zanetti started his career in Argentina, first with Talleres, and then Banfield.
 From 1995 to 2014 he played for Italian club Inter Milan and was captain from 2001 until his retirement in 2014.
 Having participated in 1,115 official games, he is on the list of men's footballers with the most official appearances.
 He is also the foreign player with the most appearances in Serie A (615), and holds the fourth-most appearances in the league, behind only Gianluigi Buffon, Paolo Maldini and Francesco Totti.
-He holds the record for the most appearances in the history of Inter (858), as well as the record for the most trophies won with the club, with 16: five Scudetti, four Coppa Italia, four Supercoppa Italiana, one UEFA Cup, one Champions League and the FIFA Club World Cup.
+He holds the record for the most appearances in the history of Inter (858), as well as the record for the most trophies won with the club, with 16; five Scudetti, four Coppa Italia, four Supercoppa Italiana, one UEFA Cup, one Champions League and the FIFA Club World Cup.
 He also has the most appearances as captain in the Champions League (82).

-With the Argentina national team he played in 145 games, a figure that makes him the third player with the most appearances in the history of La Albiceleste, having held the record from 2007 to 2018.
-With Argentina he reached the final of the Copa América in 2004 and 2007, and the Confederations Cup in 1995 and 2005.
+With the Argentina national team, Zanetti played in 145 games, a figure that makes him the player with the joint-third most appearances in the history of La Albiceleste, having formerly held the record from 2007 to 2018.
+With Argentina he reached the final of the Copa América in 2004 and 2007, and the FIFA Confederations Cup in 1995 and 2005.

-On retiring, Inter Milan retired his number 4 jersey and named him as its vice president.
+On retiring, Inter Milan retired Zanetti's number 4 jersey and named him as its vice president.
 He has been named an ambassador for the SOS Children's Villages project in Argentina by FIFA, and in 2005 he received the Ambrogino d'Oro award from the city of Milan for his social initiatives.
 Zanetti is also a Global Ambassador for the Special Olympics.

 Early life

 Javier Adelmar Zanetti was born in Buenos Aires to working-class parents of Italian ancestry and grew up in the harbour area in the Dock Sud district, one of the city's most notorious areas.
 His father Rodolfo was a bricklayer and his mother Violeta Bonnazola was a cleaner.
-Reportedly some of Zanetti's ancestors were Italian settlers brought to southern Chile by Giorgio Ricci in the aftermath of the Occupation of Araucanía (1861-1883).
+Reportedly, some of Zanetti's ancestors were Italian settlers brought to southern Chile by Giorgio Ricci in the aftermath of the Occupation of Araucanía (1861–1883).
 He began playing football on a field in the city suburbs, maintaining the pitch in his spare time.
-When he was a teenager, he tried out for local club Independiente's youth academy but was ultimately rejected and told that he lacked the physique to succeed in the game.
+When he was a teenager, he tried out for local club Independiente's youth academy, but was ultimately rejected and told that he lacked the physique to succeed in the game.
 Instead, he concentrated on school and worked as an assistant to his father with masonry as well as odd jobs such as delivering milk and helping out at a relative's grocery store.